Calgary's Flood Resilience Plan

 Springbank Reservoir (SR1)

-This Government of Alberta project, located about 18 km upstream of Calgary, will be a “dry reservoir” that only holds water during floods.
-During a flood, some water would be diverted from the Elbow River into the reservoir, where it would be temporarily stored and released slowly back into the Elbow River.
+During a flood, some water will be diverted from the Elbow River into the reservoir, where it can be temporarily stored and released slowly back into the Elbow River.
+It will work together with the Glenmore Reservoir to significantly increase the overall floodwater storage capacity on the Elbow River.

 Community-level flood protection